rohingosling/c64-hex-loader/README.md

 ### 1. Hand assemble Program

 Hand assemble an assembly language program into 6502 machine language.
-For example the "Hello World!" program below.
-This would typically require using an 6502/6510 instruction set table or reference.
+For example, the "Hello World!" program below.
+This would typically require using a 6502/6510 instruction set table or reference.
 I used to use the instruction set reference in the "Commodore 64 Programmers Reference Guide".

 **Annotated Assembly**